knbknb/hacker-news-summarizer/README.md

 ### Files created

 Lots of .md files are created in the respective directories.
 Partly for caching, partly for storing intermediate files.

+You can delete files in the `./output` directory after the script has finished.
+It is only used for intermediate files.

 ### Requirements